 June 1, 2023

-As we move towards more open access to research, it is increasingly apparent that there is an emerging risk that as equity of access to read and use research increases, equity to publish decreases and that many actors in the research publishing ecosystem may become more disenfranchised than before.
+As we move towards more open access to research, it is increasingly apparent that there is an emerging risk that as equity of access to read and use research improves, equity to publish declines and that many actors in the research publishing ecosystem may become more disenfranchised than before.
 The causes of this inequity are not just financial but also structural and cultural.
 Many recent initiatives such as Plan S, UNESCO, and work from the International Science Council (ISC) have highlighted inequity as a challenge.